 A few years ago I took to hunting for wildflowers along the Billy Goat B and Billy Goat C trails in C&O Canal NHP, along the Potomac River in Maryland.
 For awhile I just enjoyed the view, but then I started trying to identify the plants, which led to a few book purchases, which led to the creation of a spreadsheet.
 And then I started photographing the plants with an iPhone, which led to buying a real camera (Nikon D3200), which later led to a better camera (Nikon D750).
 And then my friends got tired of hearing me talk about it and told me to start a blog, so here it is.

-In addition to the Potomac Gorge, I spend time on the Cabin John Trail, and occasionally other areas along the Potomac or in the Maryland Piedmont.
+My favorite place to go botanizing is the Potomac Gorge, but I also spend time on the Cabin John Trail and other places in the Maryland Piedmont.
 And whenever I travel, I make at least a little time for botanizing.

 When researching I start with the following books: